23 March 2026

 Look, they’ve known what I say.”

-Annas’s questions were very likely about whether Jesus led another rebellion.
-Which, Jesus wanted to make clear, was not at all what he taught.
-Never taught any such thing.
-He wasn’t there to plot against the Roman Empire, and overthrow it with swords and soldiers.
+Second, Annas specifically meant was Jesus telling people in private he’s Messiah, and planning armed rebellion.
+And no, Jesus did no such thing.
+All his proclaimations are public and above-board.
+And he wasn’t there to plot agaisnt the Roman Empire and overthrow it with swords and soldiers.
 He was there to overthrow it with grace and love.
 That’s what he openly taught.
 Taught it so plainly, it alienates those who prefer swords and soldiers.
 Heck, he taught it while they were arresting him!
 Mt 26.52

-In these teachings, the ones in question, everybody could confirm it’s precisely what Jesus taught.
-He didn’t have some secret revolutionary agenda which he only discussed in dark places.
+Everybody could confirm this is precisely what Jesus taught: He had no secret revolutionary agenda which he only discussed in dark places.
 He boldly, openly proclaimed God’s kingdom.
 And less boldly, less openly, let slip he happened to be its Messiah/king.
 But everything he did wasn’t gonna bring down the Romans upon Judea.
-On the contrary: Rejecting Jesus as Messiah simply opened a bunch of spaces for various new fake Messiahs to rise up and run wild.
-And that was gonna trigger the Jewish War in less than 40 years.

 Jesus’s reply suggests a level of frustration on his part.
 Closed-mindedness always annoys him.
 Mk 3.5, Jn 8.43-45 Likely he’d given Annas straight answers—“Yes, I taught that.
 No, I taught no such thing”—yet Annas stubbornly persisted otherwise.
 If you recall elsewhere in John, when people wouldn’t believe Jesus, he pointed to other things, like John the baptist, Jn 5.33 like the miracles he performed, Jn 5.36, 10.25 like the Father himself.
 Jn 5.37, 8.18 Here, he was doing that again: “You don’t believe me?
 Ask anybody.
 I said all this stuff in public.”

 Still didn’t believe him though.
 The priests already had their minds made up: Jesus was a fake Messiah, and they needed to be rid of him.
-That’s why Annas’s underlings had no qualms about hitting him: He’s never gonna be exalted to a position where his name’s above every other name, and every knee in the cosmos bows to him.
-Ain’t gonna be no repercussions of giving him a slap.
+That’s why Annas’s underlings had no qualms about slapping him: He’s a nobody, and there’ll be no repercussions of giving him a slap.
+He’s never gonna be exalted to a position where his name’s above every other name, and every knee in the cosmos bows to him.

-Because the head priests already had their minds made up, it’s a lot of the reason Christians tend to call Jesus’s trial a show trial, kangaroo court, mockery, farce, hypocrisy, rigged: If the judges are already decided about the verdict before they ever hear testimony, what’s the point of any trial?
-They were just going through the motions to make everything appear proper.
+Because the priests had their minds made up, it’s a lot of the reason Christians tend to call Jesus’s trial a show trial, kangaroo court, mockery, farce, hypocrisy, rigged: When judges are already decided about a verdict before they ever hear testimony, what’s the point of any trial?
+They’re just going through the motions to make everything appear proper.
 Annas’s behavior exposes what was really going on: Jesus was already judged, and doomed.

 If Jesus had any questions about whether he’d get a fair hearing, Annas’s pre-trial interview answered them.
 No wonder he didn’t bother to speak up when he later stood before the senate: No point.
 He’d just suffer in silence, and await his inevitable death sentence.